janbodnar/Python-AI-Skolenie/openai.md

 Instead of asking for a direct answer, you prompt the model to “think step by step,” which helps it stay
 logical and coherent throughout the process.

+By making its reasoning explicit, the LLM is forced to follow a more
+structured, step-by-step path to the answer.
+This process reduces the
+likelihood of "jumping to conclusions."

+Here's a breakdown of why this reduces mistakes:

+1. Self-Correction When an LLM generates its reasoning step-by-step, it's
+essentially creating a series of intermediate thoughts.
+A logical error in one
+step is often more apparent when it's written out, allowing the model to
+correct itself in a subsequent step.
+This is similar to how a person might
+catch a math mistake by writing out their work instead of doing it all in
+their head.

+2. Reduced Over-generalization Without CoT, an LLM might rely on a pattern or
+an association from its training data that's a shortcut but not applicable to
+the current problem.
+By forcing it to break down the problem, CoT makes the
+model process the unique details of the prompt more carefully.
+This prevents
+it from defaulting to a general, but potentially incorrect, answer.

+3. Verification Forcing the LLM to provide its reasoning means that its final
+answer is no longer a blind guess.
+It's now supported by a series of logical
+steps.
+If the final answer is wrong, a human can easily look at the reasoning
+to pinpoint the exact step where the model went astray, making the error
+transparent and easier to debug.

 The example demonstrates the Chain-of-Thought (CoT) prompting technique using
 OpenRouter's Horizon model.
 It summarizes a math problem and shows how to use
 different prompting strategies.
 The problem involves basic arithmetic